amitgupta7/azure-tf-epodv2/README.md

 # azure-tf-epodv2
 This repo provides an example to create the necessary azure infrastructure for deployment of epods v2 on azure kubernetes service (aks).
-This is presently a wip and not complete.
+This feature (SAI epods v2 BYOK) is presently a wip (and features like auto-update and external statefulsets are in pipeline) and require support to enable epodsv2 on the SAI tenant from BOP.
 Provided as-is, only for demo/training purposes.

+This script will setup an aks instance and a jumpbox-vm to connect to the aks using kubectl.
+It will then use the SAI APIs to create an epodv2 appliance, and download the helm charts, overrides.yaml and repository secret needed for the installation.
+See epodv2 documentation [here](https://docs.securiti.ai/modules/appliances/en/securiti-pods-and-elastic-pods/elastic-pod-v2-private-preview.html).

 ## Prerequisites
 The script needs terraform and azure cli to run.
 These can be installed using a packet manager like apt (linux) or using homebrew (mac).
 We will create a jumpbox machine on azure first to download the helm charts and perform the install on aks.